-Since it began in 2006, Bay Area JusticeCorps has served more than 120,000 self-represented litigants, and graduated 400 JusticeCorps alumni.
+Since it began in 2006, Bay Area JusticeCorps has served more than 120,000 self-represented litigants, and graduated more than 500 JusticeCorps alumni.

 JusticeCorps members will be trained to provide legal information to self–represented litigants to assist them with resolving important legal matters.
 JusticeCorps members assist litigants by helping them prepare court paperwork, by making referrals, or through assistance at legal information workshops.
 Members will receive training in a variety of areas to support and enhance the member’s service to the public as well as training that will support the members’ individual development.
 Members will be placed at one of 6 service locations located throughout the Bay Area.

 JusticeCorps members are students who commit to provide a minimum of 300 hours of service during the academic year.
-The program start date is September 6th, 2014, and hours will be completed by the end of the students’ academic year (May/June).
+The program will start September 16, 2017, and hours will be completed by the end of the students’ academic year (May/June).
 This program is open to students enrolled in one of our participating campuses: University of California, Berkeley, CSU East Bay, San Jose State University, Stanford University, and SF State University.